sodalabsio/ubuild-jekyll/index.md

 - template: text-only-hero-banner
   block: hero-1
   heading: We're an empirical research laboratory located in Monash University's Department
     of Economics.
-We apply interdisciplinary tools from data science, machine learning, and beyond to answer social science questions.
-We like weird data, creative research, and collaboration.
+We apply new tools from data science, machine learning, and beyond to answer social science questions.
 - template: content-feature
   block: feature-1
   media_alignment: Left